devr24/Cloud.Core.Messaging.GcpPubSub/readme.md

 messenger.Dispose();
 ```

-## Back-off Mechanism

-This API comes with an optional backoff-mechanism.
-It only works when the wrapper is both receiving messages from one queue/topic and then sending on to another.

-When enabled (use the `EnableAutobackOff = true` config option), the code will monitor the topic its sending messages to and if it becomes greater than 90%, it will "Backoff" by stopping the receiver temporarily for 2 minutes.
-After the 2 minutes are up, it will check the sender entity to see if it's fallen below the threshold of 90% and if so, will resume the receive and begin sending messages again.

-This will apply back pressure - i.e. the receiver entity will fill up then, so be careful when using.
-Works better if the previous component (sending messages to the receiver entity also has back-off enabled).

-## *NOTE* Ones to watch out for...
-### Body Type
-There are three body types supported when sending messages - Stream, String and WCF.
-By default ALL messages are sent and (expected to be) received
-with body type *Stream".
-Content as a stream is more performant, so by default String support *IS NOT* enabled.
-To enable this, when instantiating
-the AzureServiceBus client and passing in the configuration, make sure to set the *SupportStringBodyType* property to _true_.

-This property has been retrospectively added for backwards support with existing Topics and messages.

-### Topic Setup - Don't enable partitioning
-Preimum and should have "EnablePartitioning" set to false.
-This can only be set when the topic is being created
-so make sure that is the case when the infrastructure deployment scripts are being setup.

 ## Test Coverage
 A threshold will be added to this package to ensure the test coverage is above 80% for branches, functions and lines.
 If it's not above the required threshold
 (threshold that will be implemented on ALL of the core repositories to gurantee a satisfactory level of testing), then the build will fail.

 ## Compatibility
-This package has has been written in .net Standard and can be therefore be referenced from a .net Core or .net Framework application.
+This package has has been written in .net Standard 2.1, therefore be only referenced from a .net Core application.
 The advantage of utilising from a .net Core application,
 is that it can be deployed and run on a number of host operating systems, such as Windows, Linux or OSX.
-Unlike referencing from the a .net Framework application, which can only run on
-Windows (or Linux using Mono).
+Unlike referencing from the a .net Framework application, which can only run on Windows (or Linux using Mono).

 ## Setup
-This package is built using .net Standard 2.1 and requires the .net Core 3.1 SDK, it can be downloaded here:
+This package is built using .net Standard 2.1 and requires the .net Core 3.1 SDK, which can be downloaded here:
 https://www.microsoft.com/net/download/dotnet-core/

 IDE of Visual Studio or Visual Studio Code, can be downloaded here:
 https://visualstudio.microsoft.com/downloads/

 ## How to access this package
 All of the Cloud.Core.* packages are published to a public NuGet feed.
-To consume this on your local development machine, please add the following feed to your feed sources in Visual Studio:
+To consume this on your local development machine, the .nuget file is included but you can also add the following feed to your feed sources in Visual Studio:
 https://dev.azure.com/cloudcoreproject/CloudCore/_packaging?_a=feed&feed=Cloud.Core

 For help setting up, follow this article: https://docs.microsoft.com/en-us/vsts/package/nuget/consume?view=vsts